-You will be handed a receipt of the application filed and the fee paid at VFS or at the Embassy.
+You will be handed a receipt of the application filed and the fee paid at VFS.

 A formal pledge to cover all costs associated with the trip (declaration of commitment “Verpflichtungserklärung”) is usually required if the applicant does not pay for the travel expenses and costs of living in Germany by him-/herself.
 The person/firm/organisation wishing to invite the applicant can get the relevant form at the local aliens authority in Germany responsible for his/her place of residence or from the local agency for public order (Ordnungsamt).

-If your visa application is not complete the Embassy will recommend you to gather the necessary documents first and file the application later.
+If your visa application is not complete you should gather the necessary documents first and file the application later.
+Incomplete applications can result in rejection.
 Please bear in mind that if you file an application you will be charged a non-refundable fee each time you apply.
-Incomplete applications can result in rejection.

-So please make sure you bring along all required documents to the interview in order to avoid being refused due to missing documents.
-Therefore please read the relevent Information leaflet for your type of visa and apply only with complete documentation.
+So please make sure you bring along all required documents to the interview in order to avoid being refused due to incomplete documents.
+Therefore please read the relevent information leaflet for your type of visa and apply only with complete documentation.

 All applicants are welcome to re-apply but we generally do not recommend doing so unless the reasons for denial have been removed, the applicant's circumstances have changed or if they have new information to present.

 For general questions on Schengen visa requirements and appointments as well on pending visa applications you may contact VFS